What is neurofibromatosis?

 Another problem that can occur in growing children with neurofibromatosis is congenital pseudarthrosis of the tibia (CPT).
 CPT causes a bending and/or breaking of the tibia (shin bone) which does not heal well.
 This can also affect the smaller bone in the lower leg called the fibula.
 About 5% of children with neurofibromatosis will develop CPT.
 While other disorders can cause CPT, 50-75% of children with CPT also have neurofibromatosis.
 While a bowed leg associated with CPT may be treated with a brace, surgery is usually required to treat the bowed bone deformity, a leg length difference, or a break in the bone that does not heal well on its own.
 Please see the congenital pseudarthrosis of the tibia condition for full details of how it is treated.

-Why come to the International Center for Limb Lengthening for treatment of neurofibromatosis?
+Why choose the International Center for Limb Lengthening for treatment of neurofibromatosis?

 Limb Lengthening and deformity correction are complex processes.
 Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all of your options and then will customize your treatment to meet your specific needs.
 Our patients benefit from our team-centered approach with world-renowned surgeons and specialized physician assistants, nurses and physical therapists.
 We help patients with neurofibromatosis achieve their best possible orthopedic result.